Mao Zedong: Korean War

+Social reform

+During the land reform campaigns, large numbers of people accused of being "landlords" and "rich peasants" were beaten to death at mass meetings as land was taken from them and given to poorer peasants, which reduced economic inequality.
+However, the peasants were now subject to a grain levy/tax, which left them with not enough grain for bare subsistence, once seed grain was set aside.
+This was further reduced (from 20 kg per month to only 10 kg) to a starvation diet in 1953.
+One of the main beneficiaries of "land reform" were CCP cadres who acquired "black land" (untaxed village land) and used their power to dominate the local peasants.
+In some cases "middle peasants" were also arrested, tortured and expropriated, and even children were killed, having been labeled as "little landlords".
+As a result of the campaign, by 1953 agricultural productivity plummeted and famine appeared.
+In some provinces, like Hubei, whole counties experienced mass starvation, according to reports from work teams sent to the Committee on Land Reform, and millions of people became destitute.
+Villagers resorted to eating bark, leaves and mud and in some cases sold their children in exchange for food.

-During the land reform campaigns, large numbers of landlords and rich peasants were beaten to death at mass meetings organised by the Communist Party as land was taken from them and given to poorer peasants, which significantly reduced economic inequality.
-The Campaign to Suppress Counter-revolutionaries targeted bureaucratic burgeoisie, such as compradores, merchants and Kuomintang officials who were seen by the party as economic parasites or political enemies.
-In 1976, the U.S. State department estimated as many as a million were killed in the land reform, and 800,000 killed in the counter-revolutionary campaign.
+The Campaign to Suppress Counter-revolutionaries targeted bureaucratic bourgeoisie, such as compradors, merchants and Kuomintang officials who were seen by the party as economic parasites or political enemies.
+In 1976, the U.S. State Department estimated as many as a million were killed in the land reform, and 800,000 killed in the counter-revolutionary campaign.

 Mao himself claimed that a total of 700,000 people were killed in attacks on "counter-revolutionaries" during the years 1950–1952.
 Because there was a policy to select "at least one landlord, and usually several, in virtually every village for public execution", the number of deaths range between 2 million and 5 million.
 In addition, at least 1.5 million people, perhaps as many as 4 to 6 million, were sent to "reform through labour" camps where many perished.
-Mao played a personal role in organising the mass repressions and established a system of execution quotas, which were often exceeded.
-He defended these killings as necessary for the securing of power.
+Mao defended these killings as necessary for the securing of power.

-The Mao government is credited with eradicating both consumption and production of opium during the 1950s using unrestrained repression and social reform.
+The government is credited with eradicating both consumption and production of opium during the 1950s.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.